Blinken, Lapid meet in Rome amid reset US-Israel relations - WTMJ

 “Israel has some serious reservations about the Iran nuclear deal that is being put together in Vienna,” Lapid said, before pledging that Israel would make its objections privately.
 Netanyahu had loudly and publicly opposed the deal when the Obama administration was negotiating it.

-Blinken acknowledged the disagreement.
-“As the closest of friends do, we will have occasional differences,” he said.
-“We have the same objective; sometimes we differ on the tactics, and we, I think, are very clear and direct to each other when that’s the case and that’s exactly how it’s supposed to be.”
+“We have the same objective,” Blinken said.
+“Sometimes we differ on the tactics, and we, I think, are very clear and direct to each other when that’s the case and that’s exactly how it’s supposed to be.”

-Though opposed to a new accord, Israel’s new government seems intent on trying to influence the talks rather than scuttle them altogether.
-Netanyahu enraged many Democrats when he condemned the “very bad deal” before a joint session of Congress in 2015.

-Netanyahu’s defiance of the Obama administration, followed by his close ties to Trump, was widely seen as having undermined the traditional bipartisan U.S. support for Israel.
-And while Israelis welcomed Trump’s diplomatic gifts to Netanyahu over the years, their timing often led to suspicions that he was trying to keep the prime minister in power through deadlocked elections and an ongoing corruption trial.

 Even the right-leaning Bennett, who is ideologically aligned with the hawkish Netanyahu, has toned down the rhetoric on Iran.